Logo

 Russ-Field produced Gentlemen Marry Brunettes, a sequel to Blondes in which Jane Russell starred alongside Jeanne Crain, for release through United Artists.

-Jane Russell-Field's last production was The Fuzzy Pink Nightgown, starring Jane Russell, which was a box-office failure.
+In 1957, Jane Russell starred in Russ-Field's last production, the romantic comedy The Fuzzy Pink Nightgown, which was a box-office failure.

 Jane Russell fulfilled later engagements in the United States, Canada, Mexico, South America and Europe.